Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Related Work

-On the Internet, hobbyists and researchers have already been engaging in prompt engineering as well.
-They have been discussing "tricks" and keywords to understand the knowledge distribution of the text-to-image models and to discover what keywords can help tune models towards their aesthetic goals.
-One prominent artist and research programmer noted that using 'unreal engine' as a prompt helped them add a hyperrealistic, 3D render quality to their image generation.
-This tweet and many others along the same vein established a growing trend within the artistic community to append "in the style of X" to prompts, where X would be an artist or art movement that CLIP would ideally have knowledge of.
-In the following experiments, we do a systematic undertaking of prompt engineering to evaluate this family of prompts.
+So far, progress on prompt engineering for visual tasks and end user usability has been made informally and in an ad hoc fashion.
+Creative technologists have discussed tricks and keywords that help tune models towards their aesthetic goals.
+For example, Aran Komatsuzaki, a prominent artist and research programmer noted that using 'unreal engine' as a prompt helped them add a hyperrealistic, 3D render quality to their image generation \cite{komatsuzaki_2021}.
+This tweet and many others along the same vein established a growing trend within the artistic community to structure prompts with the template \textit{"X in the style of Y"} , where Y would be an artist or art movement that CLIP would ideally have knowledge of.
+In the experiments in this paper, we evaluate this family of prompts to systematically conduct prompt engineering.